dwaan/homebridge-adb/README.md

 * *hidehome* (optional): if set to *true*, plugin will hide "Home" input in Home App.
 * *hideother* (optional): if set to *true*, plugin will hide "Other" input in Home App.
 * *debug* (optional): if set to *true*, plugin will output more debug info in homebridge log.
-* *skipSpeaker* (optional): if set to *true*, an accompanying speaker will not be initialized for the device and will disable volume control in Control Center Remote
+* *skipSpeaker* (optional): if set to *true*, an accompanying speaker will not be initialized for the device and will disable volume control in Control Center Remote.
 * *poweron*, *poweroff* (optional): assign csutom key event code for Power on/off, you can use KEYCODE_POWER or combination of KEYCODE_AWAKE/KEYCODE_SLEEP.
 See [https://developer.android.com/reference/android/view/KeyEvent](https://developer.android.com/reference/android/view/KeyEvent) for the other key codes that might more suitable for your device.